Design of the Weed Manager System

 were looked for but not found (absence).

-- Set up a project called, for instance "Northeast addition weed survey spring 2014."
+- Enter a new survey record called, for instance "Northeast addition weed survey spring 2017."

 - Define the survey area with a named polygon; for instance; "Northeast addition,"

-- Add a plant list (whatever weeds are expected there) to the project.
+- Add a plant list (containing whatever weeds are expected there) to the survey.

 - If someone looks for a particular plant in the area